chanced/catalyze/README.md

 search `PATH` for a binary named `protoc-gen-my_generator`.

-In addition to the auto-resolution of plugins by name to binaries in your `PATH`, `protoc` has two additional ways for resolving plugins.
+In addition to the auto-resolution of plugins by name to binaries in your `PATH`, `protoc` has two additional methods for resolving plugins.
 The first is for standard plugins that are shipped with `protoc` itself.
 These plugins are resolved by name internally and thus do not to need discoverable in your `PATH`.
 The second is to specify a path via the `--plugin` flag.
 The expected format is `--plugin=protoc-gen-<plugin_name>=<path_to_plugin>`.
 For example,